GeorgeWang26/ROS1/README.md

 * relative_path_under_program_namespace
 * ~private_path (path under node namespace)

 Program namespace is set to "/" by default, so it acts like root path.
-Use `os.environ["ROS_NAMESPACE"] = "/namespace"` before `import rospy` to set a different namespace
+Use `os.environ["ROS_NAMESPACE"] = "/namespace"` before `import rospy` to set a different namespace. \
 Note that this will affect node name as well since it is relative to namespace of the program.
 Because `rospy.init_node("/abs_node_name")` with absolute path is **NOT** allowed.

 The best option now is to keep namespace of the program as it is being "/", and when using parameter server, just use either absolute path or private path, avoid using "relative_path_under_program_namespace" and setting it with `os.environ["ROS_NAMESPACE"]`